-Not just time-effective
+HIIT is not just time-effective

-HIIT training also boosts your metabolism for as long as 48 hours after your training routine has ended having a longer, more powerful effect than you’d get from a regular workout.
+HIIT training also boosts your metabolism for as long as 48 hours after your training routine has ended, having a longer, more powerful effect than you’d get from a regular workout.
 HIIT also helps you gain lean muscle mass easier.

-Gets you into shape faster
+HIIT gets you into shape faster

 Keeps your heart healthy

 During the high-intensity time intervals, your heart gets pushed to maximum (or close enough) effort, something most of us are not getting at all.
 A 2006 study proved that after 8 weeks of short-term sprint interval training the subjects were able to bicycle 2x longer than before the study, while keeping the same pace.

 One of the most versatile forms of training

 Because pretty much any form of exercise can be incorporated into a HIIT routine, you can still do your favorite workouts.
 Anything from running, cycling, swimming, climbing, rowing, and CrossFit training to weight-lifting and body weight exercises you can do at home.